-Are you a Navy or Kansas State fan traveling to Memphis for the 61st Annual AutoZone Liberty Bowl?
-This post has you covered for info about the game, consider it a cheat sheet for making the most of your long weekend in our fair city.
+Are you an Army or West Virginia fan in Memphis for the 62nd Annual AutoZone Liberty Bowl?
+This post has you covered for info about the game.
+Consider it a cheat sheet for making the most of your long weekend in our fair city.

-The 61st Annual AutoZone Liberty Bowl game between Navy Midshipmen and the Kansas State Wildcats is on Tuesday, December 31, 2019 at 2:45 p.m.
+The 62nd Annual AutoZone Liberty Bowl game between West Virginia Mountaineers and the Army Black Knights is on Thursday, December 31, 2020 at 3 p.m.
 CST at Liberty Bowl Memorial Stadium in Memphis.

 There is parking near the stadium, you can use ride-sharing apps like Uber or Lyft, or call a cab at 901-577-7777 to make your way to the Liberty Bowl.
-While most lodging options are 10-20 minutes from the Stadium on a regular day, expect traffic delays – there are a ton of you going to the Liberty Bowl!
+Most lodging options are 10-20 minutes from the Stadium on a regular day.

-If you want more detailed info on tailgating, parking, and other events associated with the Bowl Game, click here.
+If you want more detailed info on, click here.

 Things To Do In Memphis